What Is Altered ?

 1. What are the signs of altered mental status?

-Altered sensorium relates to general changes in brain function, such as confusion, loss of memory, loss of alertness, disorientation, poor judgment or thinking, unusual or strange behavior, poor regulation of emotions, and disturbances. perception, etc.
+Altered sensorium relates to general changes in brain function, such as confusion, memory loss, alertness, disorientation, poor judgment or thinking, unusual or strange behavior, poor emotion regulation, and disturbances.

 2. How many hours is excessive sleeping?